-10. TECHNOLOGIES RELATED TO ENERGY STORAGE FOR ELECTRIC DRIVE VEHICLES challenges of the nation's dependence on imported oil and the need to reduce the emission of green house gases.
+10. TECHNOLOGIES RELATED TO ENERGY STORAGE FOR ELECTRIC DRIVE VEHICLES

+Electric drive vehicles such as hybrid electric vehicles (HEVs), plug-in hybrid electric vehicles (PHEVs), and electric vehicles (EVs) have been identified as one important way to address the challenges of the nation's dependence on imported oil and the need to reduce the emission of green house gases.
 Energy storage technology represents one of the critical barriers to the development and marketing of cost-competitive electric drive vehicles.
 The importance of energy storage technologies has been reflected in Recovery Act grants of \$1.5B to help establish a domestic, vehicular battery industry.
 Although the energy storage requirements for these types of vehicles are somewhat different they must all be able to accept high power recharging pulses from regenerative braking.
 For all systems, the materials to be utilized should be plentiful, have low cost relative to the materials currently in vehicular batteries, be environmentally benign, and be easily recycled.
-Evaluation of the technology with regard to the above criteria should be prformed in accordance with applicable test procedures or recommended practices as published by the Department of Energy (DOE), the U.S. Advanced Battery Consortium (USABC), or the FreedomCAR Partnership (see references that follow).
+Evaluation of the technology with regard to the above criteria should be performed in accordance with applicable test procedures or recommended practices as published by the Department of Energy (DOE), the U.S. Advanced Battery Consortium (USABC), or the FreedomCAR Partnership (see references that follow).